kg4zow/rm2-scripts/rm2-cal/README.md

 ### Configuration files

+The script has a lot of possible options to customize the generated PDFs.
+You *could* specify them all on the command line, but it's easier to create a config file with the options you like for your own PDFs, and store your preferences there.

+The script will look for a config file in the following locations.
+The *first* file it finds is the one it will use.

+* File specified with the `-c` option
+* `$XDG_CONFIG_HOME/rm2-cal-rm2-cal.cfg`
+* `$HOME/.config/rm2-cal/rm2-cal.cfg`

+Config options specified on the command line will override the selected config file.

-The script has an option to print a sample config file, which you can save to a file and edit the file to make your own configuration with the specific settings you like.
+The script has an option to *print* a sample config file.
+You can save this to a file and edit the file to make your own configuration with the specific settings you like.
 Having a config file can save you some typing, and make it easier to create the same *kind* of calendar in the future.

 ```
+$ mkdir -p ~/.config/rm2-cal/rm2-cal.cfg
-$ ./rm2-cal -g > config.txt
+$ ./rm2-cal -g > ~/.config/rm2-cal/rm2-cal.cfg
 ```

 The file it generates is all human-readable text.
 Each *line* in the file is treated as either a config option or a date specifier (explained below).
 Comments (starting with "`#`") and blank lines are ignored.
 Extra whitespace at the beginning or end of each line are also ignored.

-To *use* a config file, specify it on the command line with the `-c` option, like so:
+To *use* a config file, you can specify it on the command line with the `-c` option, like so:

 ```
-$ ./rm2-cal -c config.txt 2023-09,2024-12 output.pdf
+$ ./rm2-cal -c custom.cfg 2023-09,2024-12 output.pdf
 ```

+You can also store the config file in `$XDG_CONFIG_HOME/rm2-cal-rm2-cal.cfg` or `$HOME/.config/rm2-cal/rm2-cal.cfg`, and if the script is run *without* a `-c` option, it will use the config file automatically.

 ## Date specifiers